Habsburg–Ottoman war of 1551–1562: Background

 Ottoman Sultan Suleiman the Magnificent commenced his expansion of the empire in 1520 after the reign of Selim I. He began assaults against Hungarian- and Austrian- influenced territories, invading Hungarian soil in 1526.
 The Hungarian army was crushed at the Battle of Mohács and the way was paved for an attack on the Danube Basin.
 The battle also brought about the death of the King of Hungary and Bohemia, Louis II, leading to a disputed claim for the throne.
 Habsburg Emperor succeeded to the Bohemian throne but was challenged to the Hungarian throne by the pretender John Zápolya, whose claim was backed by nobles and the Sultan.
 The power struggle continued beyond John's death in 1540 when his son John II Sigismund Zápolya succeeded to the throne.
 It was not resolved until he renounced the throne in 1570, when he was succeeded by Maximilian II.

 The Ottomans met resistance during the siege of Güns (Kőszeg) in 1532, where a force of 800 men under Nikola Jurišić managed to hold back the Ottoman armies.
 However, this only delayed their campaign by 25 days, and they continued to close in on Buda, finally occupying the capital in 1541.
 Buda became the seat of Ottoman rule in the area, with the Ottoman-supported John II governing the occupied territories.

 War

-In the summer of 1552, the Ottomans arrived at Temesvár, which was the most important city in the Banat region.
-The Ottoman army numbered about 30,000 men, Temesvár was defended only by 1,900 men, 700 of whom were merchants.
+In the summer of 1552, the Ottomans, leaded by Kara Ahmed pasha, arrived at Temesvár, which was the most important city in the Banat region.
+The Ottoman army numbered about 30,000 men, Temesvár was defended only by captain Losonci István's 1,900 men, 700 of whom were merchants.